 Why Is Zoom the Ideal Solution for Your Live Tutoring Website?

 Well, sit back and relax!
 We’ll fix that for you!
-This read is all about Zoom and six solid reasons why you should use it for your live tutoring website.
+This read is all about Zoom and six solid reasons why you should use it for your online tutoring website.

 Now, we’re not going in-depth with the basics here.
 We assume you already know that!
 We’ll be starting with why Zoom is a better video conferencing solution for your live tutoring website – it helps get a perfect understanding at the end of the read!

-And as we advance, we’ll tell you how we at Pinlearn harnessed the power of Zoom API (we’ll explain what a Zoom API is shortly)!
+And as we advance, we’ll tell you how we at Pinlearn harnessed the power of Zoom SDK. (we’ll explain what a Zoom SDK is shortly)

 That said, let’s start!

 Speaking of Zoom’s competitors, there are big players like Big Blue Button, Jitsi, Webex, and more.
 But Zoom did manage to become a dominant video conferencing platform, thanks to its features and pricing.